 metalpoint is old, at least used since the 1400s. it was especially popular amongst renaissance artists, like Leonardo da Vinci and Jan van Eyck – though more out of necessity (the pencil having to be invented yet). it was used as a sketching technique and/or to set up paintings (almost never meant as final result – although there has to be said that in the south, paintings were more valued, whereas in the north of europe, with a growingly rich commoners class, drawings were a serious business too).

-after the renaissance, graphite replaced metalpoint. the latter was forgotten until the end of the 19th century, until romantic artists like the prerafaellites, digging old crafts, dug up the technique. it is then, that goldpoint became more common, for aesthetic reasons. since, it has been steadily used by a modest number of artists. recently (2010s), there’s a small pickup with several solely metalpoint exhibitions in New York and London.
+after the renaissance, graphite replaced metalpoint. the latter was forgotten until the end of the 19th century, until romantic artists and the prerafaellites, digging old crafts, dug up the technique. it is then, that goldpoint became more common, for aesthetic reasons. since, it has been steadily used by a modest number of artists. recently (2010s), there’s a small pickup with several solely metalpoint exhibitions in New York and London.

 bought directly from the precious metal whole seller, I mostly use 999 silver and 999 gold (or 24 carat). and of course only the best paper (Hahnemühle): it has to endure the wet grounding and then the metal scratching and pressuring without deforming. my frames vary from none, complementary, regular, to the best (Mertens), depending on your wishes and means.bottomless pit (2018), with complementary frame